 Price, value for money & options

-The entry-level Zetec is fitted with air-conditioning, a leather steering wheel, DAB digital radio, Bluetooth and USB connectivity, 16-inch alloy wheels, voice control and a heated front windscreen as standard equipment, while the Titanium specification adds a fully integrated Sony stereo system, 17-inch alloys, automatic windscreen wipers and headlamps, tyre deflation detection system, dual-zone climate control, seat-back tables, auto-dimming main mirror, keyless start, cruise control with speed limiter, and hill-start assist.
-Titanium X adds 17-inch alloy wheels (which does make the ride a little less comfortable), panoramic sunroof, and HID bi-xenon headlights with automatic height levelling and jet wash function.
+The entry-level Zetec comes fitted with air-conditioning, a leather steering wheel, DAB digital radio, Bluetooth and USB connectivity, 16-inch alloy wheels, voice control and a heated front windscreen as standard, while the Titanium specification throws in an upgraded stereo system, 17-inch alloys, automatic windscreen wipers and headlamps, a tyre deflation detection system, dual-zone climate control, seat-back tables, an auto-dimming main mirror, keyless start, cruise control with speed limiter, and hill-start assist.
+Titanium X models add 17-inch alloy wheels (which makes the ride harsher), panoramic sunroof, and HID bi-xenon headlights with automatic height levelling and jet wash function.